gossie/circuit-breaker/README.md

 ## Sample code

 The CircuitBreaker class is ist an [AspectJ](https://eclipse.org/aspectj/) @Aspect.
-It wraps around all methods that are annotated with the `com.github.gossie.circuitbreaker.IntegrationPoint` annotation.
+For each instance of a class annotated with @IntegrationPointConfiguration a CircuitBreaker instance is created.
+The CircuitBreaker intercepts all method calls of methods that are annotated with @IntegrationPoint.

 ```java
 @IntegrationPointConfiguration(maxErrorRatio = 0.01, openTimePeriod = 10000, maxNumberOfSamples = 250)